Alexander Zverev: 2025: Australian Open final and 500th career win

+Zverev then lost in the first round of Wimbledon to Arthur Rinderknech in five sets, which marked the first time he lost in the first round of a major since 2019.

 Team competitions

 Laver Cup

 Zverev took part in the inaugural Laver Cup in Prague in 2017.
 He accrued four points by winning both of his singles matches for Team Europe as they defeated Team World 15–9.
 He played a more crucial role in 2018 and 2019, winning the clinching matches in both editions against Kevin Anderson and Milos Raonic respectively.
 In the 2021 edition in Boston, he defeated John Isner in three sets in his only match in Team Europe's 14–1 win.

 Davis Cup

 Zverev made his Davis Cup debut for Germany against the Czech Republic in 2016.
 He faced No. 7 Tomáš Berdych in his debut match and took a two sets to one lead before ultimately losing in five sets.
 After the Czech Republic won the doubles rubber while Kohlschreiber won both singles matches, Zverev faced Lukáš Rosol in a decisive fifth rubber.
 Rosol won the match easily to send the Czech Republic into the next round.
 In the 2017 against Belgium, Zverev recorded his first career match win in the competition against Arthur De Greef, but lost the doubles rubber with his brother as well as his second singles match to Steve Darcis.
 Belgium won the tie 4–1.
 Zverev won his first Davis Cup tie in 2018, winning both of his singles matches against Alex de Minaur and Kyrgios to lead Germany to a 3–1 victory over Australia.
 In the quarterfinals, Germany took a 2–1 lead against Spain behind Zverev's win over David Ferrer and a victory in doubles.
 However, Spain ultimately won the tie on the final day after Zverev was unable to defeat Nadal and Kohlschreiber lost a tight five-set match to Ferrer.

 In 2019, the format of the Davis Cup was changed to have eighteen countries competing in the finals over a single week in November, all but six of which were decided through a qualifying round in February.
 Germany was placed in the qualifying round and drawn against Hungary.
 Zverev participated and won both of his singles matches as Germany won the tie 5–0.
 He did not participate in the finals in November, in which Germany lost in the quarterfinals.